Skip to main content

 The businesses that win AI citations are not the ones with the biggest ad budgets.
 They are the ones easiest for a machine to describe.
 Here is the order of work that produces that.

-- Treat your Google Business Profile as the primary feed.
-For local questions, AI leans heavily on your Business Profile.
-A complete profile with accurate services, service area, hours, and photos is the single highest-leverage local signal.
-An outdated one quietly feeds bad data to every assistant a homeowner uses.
+3. Treat your Google Business Profile as the primary feed.
+For local questions, AI leans heavily on your Business Profile, and so does Google.
+Google states that complete, detailed business information is how it judges relevance, and that more reviews and positive ratings can help local ranking.
+An outdated profile quietly feeds bad data to every assistant a homeowner uses.

-- Build a steady flow of recent, specific reviews.
-A review that says "fixed our flooded basement in Brentwood on a Sunday" carries more weight to an AI reading for context than fifty generic five-star ratings.
-Recency and detail beat raw count.
+4. Build a steady flow of specific reviews.
+A review that says "fixed our flooded basement in Brentwood on a Sunday" gives an AI more to work with than fifty generic five-star ratings.
+Reviews feed Google's prominence signal, and they are the raw material an AI summarizes when it describes what you are like to work with.

-- Publish genuinely useful content, not filler.
-Google's own guidance is to "create valuable, non-commodity content" and warns against recycling what everyone else already said.
+7. Publish genuinely useful content, not filler.
+Google's guidance is to create valuable, non-commodity content, and it warns against recycling what everyone else already said.
 Answer the real questions your customers ask, with real specifics, and you become the source the AI learns from.

 Common mistakes home services owners make

-- Relying on llms.txt to do the work.
-It is a reasonable file to publish, but Google has stated it ignores llms.txt entirely, so it is not a shortcut.
-The real work is crawlable content, schema, and consistency.
+• Relying on llms.txt to do the work.
+It is a harmless file to publish, but Google has said it does not support llms.txt and has no plans to, so it is not a shortcut.
+The real work is crawlable content and consistency.

 Who this is best for